anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-05-25-Extreme-Gradient-Boosting-with-XGBoost-Part-4.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h4 id="4.2.3-Kidney-disease-case-study-II:-Feature-Union">4.2.3 Kidney disease case study II: Feature Union<a class="anchor-link" href="#4.2.3-Kidney-disease-case-study-II:-Feature-Union"> </a></h4><p>Having separately imputed numeric as well as categorical columns, your task is now to use scikit-learn's FeatureUnion to concatenate their results, which are contained in two separate transformer objects - numeric_imputation_mapper, and categorical_imputation_mapper, respectively.</p>
+<h4 id="Kidney-disease-case-study-II:-Feature-Union">Kidney disease case study II: Feature Union<a class="anchor-link" href="#Kidney-disease-case-study-II:-Feature-Union"> </a></h4><p>Having separately imputed numeric as well as categorical columns, your task is now to use scikit-learn's FeatureUnion to concatenate their results, which are contained in two separate transformer objects - numeric_imputation_mapper, and categorical_imputation_mapper, respectively.</p>
 <p>You may have already encountered FeatureUnion in Machine Learning with the Experts: School Budgets.
 Just like with pipelines, you have to pass it a list of (string, transformer) tuples, where the first half of each tuple is the name of the transformer.</p>
 <ul>
 <li><p>Instructions</p>